I may receive commissions when you click links and make purchases. View details here.

 The Thousand Islands region is an active area straddling the New York and southeastern Ontario border overflowing with fun things to see and do.
-Tourists have been coming here for over 150 years, enjoying multiple seasons along the exciting St. Lawrence seaway.
+Tourists have been coming here for over 150 years, enjoying multiple seasons along the St. Lawrence seaway.
 The area is dotted with lighthouses, towering mansions, and elaborate castles.
 Historic tales run through its waters as outdoor lovers relish in the comforts of nature.
-It is a beautiful area where culture, good eats, and exciting adventures are around every corner.
+It is a beautiful area where culture, good eats, and exciting adventures await around every corner.

 What area makes up the Thousand Islands